edgeflip/edgeflip/README.md

 --------------
 To set up your RabbitMQ instance:

-1. Start by installing RabbitMQ from the [Debian PPA](http://rabbitmq.com/install-debian.html#apt)
+1. Start by installing RabbitMQ is needed: `sudo apt-get install rabbitmq-server`.
+If this is your first setup, `fab build` should have done this for you.
 2. Create a user: `sudo rabbitmqctl add_user edgeflip edgeflip`
 3. Create a vhost: `sudo rabbitmqctl add_vhost edgehost`
 4. Set permissions for this user on that new vhost: `sudo rabbitmqctl set_permissions -p edgehost edgeflip ".*" ".*" ".*"`